wintercms/wn-pages-plugin/README.md

 Items of this type expand to create links to all static pages defined in the theme.
 Nested pages are represented with nested menu items.

 #### Custom menu item types
 Other plugins can supply new menu item types.
-For example, the [Blog plugin](https://octobercms.com/plugin/rainlab-blog) by [RainLab](https://octobercms.com/author/RainLab) supplies two more types:
+For example, the [Blog plugin](https://github.com/wintercms/wn-blog-plugin) supplies two more types:

 ###### Blog Category {.subheader}
 An item of this type represents a link to a specific blog category.
 The category should be selected in the **Reference** drop-down.
 This menu type also requires selecting a **CMS page** that outputs a blog category.